Azure/k8s-actions/docker-login/README.md

     loginServer: '<login server>' # default: index.docker.io
     email: '<email id>'
 ```
+Refer to the action metadata file for details about all the inputs https://github.com/Azure/docker-login/blob/master/docker-login/action.yml

 ## You can build and push container registry by using the following example
 ```yaml